emkis/Labs/readme.md

 ## [Clean `package.json`](./clean-package-json/)
-A script that removes all properties from your <code>package.json</code> you don't want to ship when publishing releases of your open source library.
+A script that removes all properties from your <code>package.json</code> you don't want to ship when publishing releases of your open-source library.